Data Scientist / ML Engineer Hub

 What staff DS / MLEs actually do

-Staff is the level where the work becomes nearly entirely about leverage.
-The senior signal — 'multi-project ownership' — is amplified at staff into 'multi-team or org-level architecture ownership.'
+Staff is the level where the work becomes nearly entirely about scope multiplier.
+The senior signal; 'multi-project ownership'; is amplified at staff into 'multi-team or org-level architecture ownership.'
 Four behaviors define staff in 2026:

 • Cross-org influence.
 Other orgs come to you for ML-architecture decisions because your domain depth is recognized company-wide.
 You're invited into adjacent-team architecture reviews.
 Your technical documents are circulated org-wide.
 You give tech-talks at internal conferences.
 Your name shows up on patent applications, conference papers, or company engineering-blog posts.